What Does Going into Administration Mean?

 Advantages and Disadvantages

 The fact that control of the company is handed over to the administrator can be a benefit too as they will be experienced in helping turn around struggling companies.

 In terms of disadvantages, administrators are often expensive and the process can be a costly one.
-It’s a very public process and this can have an effect on the business.
+Another red flag is that it’s a very public process and this can have an effect on the business.

-What is a Pre-Pack Administration?
+What is Pre Pack Administration?

-They are increasingly being used by companies for a number of reasons, not least because they are quick and often maintain the continuity and value of the business sold.
+Pre packs are increasingly being used by companies for a number of reasons, not least because they are quick and often maintain the continuity and value of the business sold.